Office of Planning, Environment, & Realty (HEP)

 Scenario Planning provides a framework for developing a shared vision for the future by analyzing various forces (e.g., health, transportation, economic, environmental, land use, etc.) that affect the community.
 The website provides noteworthy practices and innovative uses of Scenario Planning applications for transportation planning, and will allow you to explore other Scenario Planning resources.

 Visualization in Planning has advanced recently due to new technology in communication processes.
 Providing visual images to a broader audience has become easy, fast and of high quality.
 Visualization can provide the public and decision makers a clear idea of the proposed policies, plans and Transportation Improvement Programs and the impacts to the human and natural environment.
 Visuals can make information instantly or intuitively understandable.
 The new technology has made it possible to visually communicate what the proposals may look like if and when implemented.

 Linking Land Use, Environmental Issues, and Transportation in Project Development

-Public Involvement, Outreach, and Participation
+Public Involvement, Engagement, and Participation